 Most of the manufacturers we deal with sell through various distribution channels.
 The relationships range from true partnerships to a necessary evil.
 Most manufacturers have missed an opportunity to build relationships by not utilizing an old technique called a distributor council.
-We recently did a survey to a group of manufacturers who sell through distribution and 85% of them haven’t used this marketing tool.
+We did a survey to a group of manufacturers who sell through distribution and 85% of them haven’t used this marketing tool.

 I think with the market changes after 2008 and the rise of social media, that some of the old traditional ways of building relationships were put on the back burner.
 If your goal is to build lasting relationships with key distribution partners, you might want to consider a distributor council.